 Amazon Web Services (AWS).
 AWS is the leading choice for cloud platforms with it dominating the market at 32% shares for first quarter of 2023 [14].
 Its strengths lie in storage, analytics, developer tools, security, and enterprise applications [15].
 It is also the cloud platform used by APC websites and with the library system being planned to be moved to AWS, it is the cloud platform choice that aligns the best for the proposed web application system Ramkolek.

 Laravel.
 Laravel is a popular open-source PHP framework for building full-stack web applications.
 It has a wide community, with plenty of available packages readily available to be integrated into systems made with the framework.
-The team had experience working with CodeIgniter and ASP.NET, which are MVC frameworks, similar to Laravel, before this project.
+The team had experience working with CodeIgniter and ASP.NET, which are MVC frameworks, like Laravel, before this project.
 For these reasons, it was chosen as the framework to be used on the project.

 Current System

-In this part, we'll delve into the process from initial proofreading requests to the final submission in the Koha Library System.
+In this part, we will delve into the process from initial proofreading requests to the final submission in the Koha Library System.
 Professors, executive directors, proofreaders, and librarians all have essential roles, supported by tools like MS Outlook and MS Teams.
 This ensures that research papers undergo rigorous approval and become readily accessible for future students and researchers.